Polyanyanwu/football-quiz-pp2/README.md

 * ### Bugs
 As expected for projects of this nature several bugs were identified in the cause of the impleentation and fixed accordingly.
+1. Submit Answer had two issues.
+The first one was it tried to process the submission even when an answer had not been selected.
+This was resolved by first checking that one of the Options has the "option-selected" class before processing the submission, if not an alert message is displayed for the user to first select and answer before submitting.
+The second issue was submitting the same answer more than once.
+The solution was disabling click on the div was being used as the Submit Answer and re-enabling it when a new question is loaded.

+2. The timer for tracking the elapsed time for the quiz kept running even after getting to 0 secods left.
+It was resolved by calling the function clearInterval().

+3. It was challenging to get the Font Awesome to be displayed for the marking of the correct answer with a √ and wrong answer with an x.
+To resolve this I had to setup two divs' having the two Font Awesome for each answer option and used CSS class to control the display from JavaScript.

 ## Deployment
 The site was deployed to GitHub pages.
 The following steps were used to effect the deployment: